TomerG711/common-lib/README.md

 Property | Type | Description
 --- | --- | ---
-brokers | string[] | List of brokers - hostname:port
+brokers | string[] | List of brokers - [hostname1:port1, hostname2:port2]
 clientId | string | Kafka Client Id logLevel | KakfaJS.logLevel | KafkaJS log level configuration
 topic | string | Kafka topic name transactionalId | string | Transaction Id for producer.
 Note that when a transaction with specific Id is active, that producer cannot produce any other messages until it's committed.
-SASLOptions | KafkaJS.SASLOptions | Configuration for SASL communication with Kafka (further details in [Producer](#Producer)) filter | object | A key-value pairs, where the key is a filter name, and the value should be regex to filter by
+SASLOptions | KafkaJS.SASLOptions | Configuration for SASL communication with Kafka (further details in [Producer](#Producer)) filter(Optional) | object | A key-value pairs, where the key is a filter name, and the value should be regex to filter by.
+Filtering means that the message will be committed without calling the callback.

+For each message consumed, the Consumer will test every message's header against the provided filter.
+The message must contain every header that the filter has, and every header value must match the relevant regex.
+Note that if for  a message has 2 header that matches their regex in the filter, but the filter was provided with 3 headers, the message will be ignored - committed without calling the callback.

 #### Session